A series of works tracing a written correspondence

-Negotiating paradoxes of intimacy and distance and how these factor in ways individuals communicate with loved ones - physically detached but emotionally close - processes of reconfiguring letters into short videos whilst preserving their original (written) contents take on new forms of narrative storytelling where the intimate feelings and thoughts that precede the writing process start to become divulged intentionally or unintentionally.
+Negotiating paradoxes of intimacy and distance and how their interplay informs internal and external relays of communication, the processes of reconfiguring letters into short videos whilst preserving their original (written) contents lead to a new form of narrative storytelling which intentionally or unintentionally divulges the thought processes, impulses and emotions preceding the writing process.

-The visual scope of the work offers access to different locations around Cyprus where the letters are written, filmed entirely on an smartphones and on a constant state of mobility, whilst the sonic scope of the project delicately arranges multiple layers of vocal narrations in varying volume outputs as written word transforms into intimate confession woven in infinite scopes of encirclining sounds preserved in their ephemaral states.
+The visual scope of the works serves as forms of accessibility to physical locations around inaccessible landscapes, where the letters are written, on a constant state of mobility, while the sonic scope of the project combines multiple layers of vocal narrations delicately arranged on top of each other in varying volume outputs as the written word transforms into spoken word, intimate confession or digital lullaby woven in an intricate scope of encirclining natural sounds preserved in their ephimeral biophonies.